menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 This command is only available with the Administrator account.
 Use this command to remove a server from the Management Console.

 .. note::
-  For information on removing a DNS server on a Men & Mice Appliance, refer Appliance Management.
+  For information on removing a DNS server on a Men&Mice Appliance, refer Appliance Management.

 1. In the Object browser of the Management Console, click on DNS Servers.